alexpdp7/proxmox-k8s/README.md

   * You should be able to delegate a DNS zone to the Kubernetes host, using port 30053, *not* 53.
   * You should be able to create a wildcard A record pointing to the Kubernetes host.

-* Docker (Podman should also work) on the machine you will use to prepare the cluster.
+* Docker or Podman on the machine you will use to prepare the cluster.
 * An empty cluster consumes less than 1gb of RAM.

 # Overview